lzl/piece/README.md

 - Goal: Each user can create multiple clones.
 - Goal: Each clone would post its own pieces.
 - Create a collection called Clones.
+- Make a form to create new clone.

 ### Piece Reader